shakacode/react_on_rails_pro/docs/how-react-server-components-work.md

 The real RSC payload is embedded in the `html` field.
 Other fields are used by React on Rails Pro to ensure the RSC payload is rendered correctly and to replay the console logs in the browser.

+> [!NOTE]
-> **Note**: using `html` field to refer to the RSC payload may be confusing.
+> using `html` field to refer to the RSC payload may be confusing.
 It will be changed later to `rscPayload`, but it's an implementation detail and you should not rely on it.

 The RSC payload itself is an implementation detail, you don't need to understand it to use React Server Components.
 But we can notice that it contains the React render tree of the `ReactServerComponentPage` component.
 Like this: